Migrate Accounting Software Safely

 Why plan before you export

 A thoughtful plan reduces surprises.
 Before you start any export, document your current processes, important reports and integrations.
 Define the datasets that you want: from your chart of accounts and customer & supplier records, to invoices, bills, opening balances, tax data and older transactions.
-It is indeed this early inventory that will provide timely input to any export accounting data strategy root cause analysis as well as determine a realistic timeline.
+It is this early inventory that will provide timely input to any export accounting data strategy and determine a realistic timeline.

 Part 1: Forming and time-lining your migration team

-First off, let’s form a new and utterly amazing sponsored migration team headed by you or designated delegate.
+First off, let’s form a new and utterly capable sponsored migration team headed by you or a designated delegate.

 Assign specific roles: a project lead, a data steward, a finance reviewer and an operations liaison.
-Select the month end and tax cycles as the timeframe is set up so you do not export within busy periods.
-Construct milestones: Data extraction, mapping, test imports, user training and final cutover.
+Select month-end and tax cycles when possible so you do not export within busy periods.
+Construct milestones: data extraction, mapping, test imports, user training and final cutover.
 A small core team maintains high accountability and sees the move through.

 Step 2 — Backup and protect your source data

 Make full backups and archive copies of your original files before you export them.
-Make sure backups are safe and you have a contingency plan.
-This is your safety net — if something goes sideways during conversion, you won’t lose anything and can, as an alternative or in combination with any manual corrections mentioned above, quickly return the data to its original state and try again.
+Ensure backups are safe and you have a contingency plan.
+This is your safety net — if something goes sideways during conversion, you won’t lose anything and can quickly return the data to its original state and try again.

 Part 3 — Export your accounting data with care

 Exported accounting data should be in formats that preserve structure: CSV for tables, standardized ledgers for transactions, and annotated spreadsheets for chart of accounts.
-Export full contact and payment term data of the customer & vendor lists.
-There should also be space for previous balances and opening balances to take place physically.
-Log every export file with it’s generation date and number of registrants so that we can compare in a later stage.
+Export full contact and payment term data for customers and vendors.
+Include previous balances and opening balances where applicable.
+Log every export file with its generation date and number of records so you can compare in later stages.

 Step 4 — Clean and map data

 Exported files often contain inconsistencies.
 Run a data-migration checklist: deduplicate, normalize date formats, validate tax identifiers and reconcile customer and supplier IDs.
-Remap chart of accounts to structure in the new system — combine or separate accounts as necessary.
-Using the correct map will eliminate odd balances and failing reports post import.
+Remap chart of accounts to the structure in the new system — combine or separate accounts as necessary.
+Using the correct map will eliminate odd balances and failing reports post-import.

 Step 5 — Test imports and reconcile

 Never import everything at once.
-Do incremental test imports with - some chart of accounts, then customers and supplier, then time batch of invoices payment.
+Do incremental test imports with some chart of accounts, then customers and suppliers, then a time-limited batch of invoices and payments.
 After each test import, balance totals to your original records.
 Agree opening balances, aged debtors and creditors and trial balances.
 Iterating on your tests also makes it easier to spot mapping and format bugs sooner.

 Step 6 — Verify all integrations and recurring transactions

 User readiness is critical.
-Deliver with abbreviated role-specific training: data entry, AP/AR and FC’s.
+Deliver role-specific abbreviated training: data entry, AP/AR and finance controls.
 Develop cheat sheets for routine operations and frequent procedures.
 When cutting over to the new service, choose an off-peak time and detail your plan with stakeholders along with expected downtime.

-Export that one last time just before cut over, between then and your previous test you will have a few transactions an exports is quick enough to do this with ease.
-Null write access to the old one if you can (to prevent new entries while transitioning).
-Import tested and confirmed final data sets, again reconcile opening balances, run the first full set of financial reports to confirm.
+Export that one last time just before cutover.
+If possible, restrict write access to the old system to prevent new entries while transitioning.
+Import tested and confirmed final data sets, reconcile opening balances, and run the first full set of financial reports to confirm accuracy.

 Post-migration checks and ongoing support

-Once you have cutover, monitor this for a minimum of one accounting period before running any discrepancy reports.
+Once you have cutover, monitor the system for at least one accounting period before running any discrepancy reports.
 Balance bank reconciliations, check payroll runs and review tax codes.
-Keep the archived backups in your reach to trace a past entry if you would have required to during the retention period you defined.
-Keep a log of migration decisions, mappings created and issues resolved so that we can support future auditors.
+Keep archived backups accessible to trace past entries if required by retention policies.
+Keep a log of migration decisions, mappings created and issues resolved so that auditors and stakeholders can review the process.

 Tips to reduce risk

-- Move the project into smaller phases to test or learn.
+- Move the project into smaller phases to test and learn.

-- Store your mappings and transformation rules all in one migration guide.
+- Store your mappings and transformation rules in one migration guide.

 - Keep a versioned copy of all saved exports.